 After a year in Phoenix House, I went to train as a counselor and eventually got a job working at the Phoenix House’s branch in New York.
 During this time, I went back to NYU to pursue a film career.
 Along the way I realized my true calling was not in film but rather in helping other alcoholics through treatment and recovery.

 Working in treatment has been rewarding for me because I know the process so well.
-I spent 3 years of my life as a client in treatment centers and I am able to connect to the clients around me as only another alcoholic could.
+I spent 3 years of my life as a client in treatment centers and I can connect to the clients around me as only another alcoholic could.

-I next opened up The Hills Treatment Center where I currently work as the CEO.
-I am very hands on at The Hills and I run a weekly group called “The Beast” where clients are able to confront their issues and learn about accountability.
-Nearly all staff members working at The Hills are in recovery themselves.
-I believe it its important for addicts and alcoholics to work together towards the same goal of sobriety.
+I next opened The Hills Treatment Center where I worked as the CEO.
+I was very hands on at The Hills and I ran a weekly group called “The Beast” where clients would confront their issues and learn about accountability.